prabhuignoto/react-visual-grid/README.md

 ## 🧱 Masonry

-The masonry layout is a great choice for displaying images of different sizes.
-You can choose to fill the images horizontally or vertically, and choose how big you want them to be.
-The `Masonry` component sets the height and width of each image using class names.
-Class names should be formatted `rc-w-[width]`, where [width] corresponds to an integer length value measured in pixels; similarly, class names should be formatted `rc-h-[height]`, with correspondingly formatted values.
+The masonry layout is an excellent option for showcasing images of varying sizes.
+With the Masonry component, you have the flexibility to arrange images either horizontally or vertically, and you can also define the dimensions of each image.

-The layout honors the dimensions of the parent container, and the images will be automatically wrapped to the next row or column depending on the `fill` mode.
-In vertical fill mode, the images are arranged in columns, and in horizontal fill mode, the images are arranged in rows.
+To set the height and width of each image, you'll use specific class names.
+For the width, use the format rc-w-[width], where [width] is replaced with the desired pixel value.
+Similarly, for the height, use rc-h-[height], replacing [height] with the corresponding value.

-The `Masonry` Component exports as its own React Component, with documentation available at the following URL
+The layout adapts to the parent container's dimensions, ensuring that images are neatly wrapped to the next row or column based on the chosen fill mode.
+If you opt for vertical fill mode, the images will be organized into columns.
+Conversely, in horizontal fill mode, they will be arranged in rows.

 ```jsx
 const App = () => {